Exclusive: Curbing tax-driven business moves abroad a priority - U.S. Treasury

 "While some might try and attach this proposal to a tax extenders bill, it could complicate an already delicate situation," said policy analyst Brian Gardner at investment firm Keefe, Bruyette & Woods.
 "The tax committee chairmen probably want to keep the extenders bill as clean as possible."

 The potential Pfizer-AstraZeneca tie-up is not the only big inversion deal in the works.
-Omnicom Group Inc, the largest U.S. advertising company, is trying to merge with French rival Publicis Groupe SA into a Netherlands-based holding company with a UK tax domicile, though the deal has encountered delays.
+Omnicom Group Inc (OMC.N), the largest U.S. advertising company, is trying to merge with French rival Publicis Groupe SA (PUBP.PA) into a Netherlands-based holding company with a UK tax domicile, though the deal has encountered delays.

 "Inversion transactions illustrate the need for comprehensive business tax reform that would lower corporate tax rates and limit the ability of multinationals to shift income outside the U.S.," the Treasury official said, noting that the administration knows such deals "are occurring and aren't being caught by the current rules."